 Shingles (herpes zoster) is a viral infection that causes an outbreak of a painful rash or blisters on the skin.
-It is caused by the varicella-zoster virus, which is the same virus that causes chickenpox.
-The rash most often appears as a band of rashes or blisters in one area of the body.
+It's caused by the varicella-zoster virus, which is the same virus that causes chickenpox.
+The rash most often appears as a band of rashes or blisters in one area of your body.

-Shingles affects one out of every three people in the United States.
-More than one million cases of shingles are diagnosed every year.
-The risk of shingles increases as you get older, with about half the cases occurring in men and women ages 50 and older.
-Shingles develops in about 10 percent of people who have had chickenpox at an earlier time in their life.
+About 1 million cases of shingles are diagnosed every year in the U.S. The risk of shingles increases as you get older, with about half the cases occurring in people over the age of 50.
+Shingles develops in about 10% of people who have had chickenpox at an earlier time in their lives.

-People who have had chickenpox who are more likely to develop shingles include:
+People who have had chickenpox who are more likely to develop shingles include those:

-After having the chickenpox, your body does not rid your system of the virus.
-Instead, the virus stays in a portion of the spinal nerve root called the dorsal root ganglion.
-For the majority of people, the virus simply stays there quietly and doesn't cause problems.
-We aren't always sure why the virus gets reactivated, but this typically occurs at times of stress.
+The chickenpox virus doesn’t leave your body after you have chickenpox.
+Instead, the virus stays in a portion of your spinal nerve root called the dorsal root ganglion.
+For the majority of people, the virus stays there quietly and doesn't cause problems.
+Researchers aren't always sure why the virus gets reactivated, but this typically occurs at times of stress.

-Unfortunately, yes you can.
+Yes, you can get shingles more than one time.
 One of the biggest myths about shingles is that it can only happen once.
-This is not true.
+This isn’t true.
 You can have more than one episode.
 If you get shingles again, you usually don’t get the rash in the same place.

 Shingles is caused by the varicella-zoster virus, the same virus that causes chickenpox.